 - The signal line has crossed over the MACD.

 - Both the MACD and the signal line have turned in the same direction (ie pointing down for a short position, pointing up for a long position).

-- The Histogram agrees with your position (it will be below the centre line if going short, above the centre line if you are going long).
+- The Histogram agrees with your position (it will be below the center line if going short, above the center line if you are going long).

 - We hold our trade until our signal lines cross again.